-A child is presumed to be doli incapax (incapable of crimes); but this presumption may be rebutted by evidence of ‘mischievous discretion’ or guilty knowledge that he was doing wrong.
+A child is presumed to be doli incapax (incapable of crimes), but this presumption may be rebutted by evidence of ‘mischievous discretion’ or guilty knowledge that he was doing wrong.
 If proven to have sufficient maturity of understanding, liability arises.

 Heeralal v.
-State of Bihar, AIR 1977 SC 2236, a child of eleven years quarreled with the deceased.
+State of Bihar, AIR 1977 SC 2236, a child of eleven years quarrelled with the deceased.
 The child threatened the deceased that he would cut him into pieces.
 He picked up his knife and actually stabbed the deceased to death.
 In the prosecution, the defence was pleaded under Section 83.

 The trial Court convicted the boy/accused, and held that the boy was not entitled to get the immunity under Section 83 because his words, gesture, assault, keeping a knife in his pocket, stabbing the deceased, etc., showed that the child had attained sufficient maturity of understanding to judge the wrongful act and also the consequences of his act.
 The Supreme Court upheld the conviction against the accused.